zerollzeng/tensorrt-zoo/README.md

 # Quick Start with python and openpose
 I am gonna show you how to use tiny-tensorrt to visualize a model layer activation, hope it will give you an intuitive understanding of tiny-tensorrt and convolutional neural network.

-you need to compile the project at first
+you need to compile the project at the beginning.
 ```bash
 # make sure you install cuda and tensorrt 5.x, opencv is not necessary for this sample.
 # you can just comment relative line in CMakeLists.txt if you don't want to run yolov3